 Questions others are asking.

-CCP, short for Career and College Promise, is a tuition-free dual-enrollment program that allows eligible high school students to earn college credits before high school graduation.
+CCP, short for Career & College Promise, is a tuition-free dual-enrollment program that allows eligible high school students to earn college credits before high school graduation.

-Qualified high school students can apply to CCP using the form on the CCP page.
+Qualified high school students can apply to CCP using the correct form at the top of this page.
 Students should check with their high school counselors for eligibility.

 *Students are subject to high school transcript evaluation to determine CCP course eligibility.